dcloudio/hbuilderx-extension-docs/en/Tutorial/StartedTutorial.md

 #### 13. Syntax check

-HBuilderX, Syntax check needs to install a plug-in.
-Different languages have different verification plug-ins。After installing the verification plug-in, syntax verification will be performed automatically when saving the file.
+HBuilderX, Syntax check needs to install a plugin.
+Different languages have different validation plugins。After installing the validation plugin, validation will be performed automatically when saving the file.

 [Syntax Check](/Tutorial/UserGuide/SyntaxCheck)

-The summary result of the verification will be displayed in the status bar.
+The summary result of the validation will be displayed in the status bar.

 For example, if there are two errors , you can press `F4` to switch to different errors.
 A red wavy line is drawn.
-When the mouse moves over the red wavy line, a specific error message will be displayed.
+When the mouse moves over the red wavy line, a detail message of error will be displayed.

 <img src="/static/snapshots/started_tutorial/plugins-syntax-check-01.png" style="zoom: 90%;border:1px solid #eee;border-radius: 5px;" />

-Directly click the menu tool-verify the verification syntax of this document to verify.
+You can also click [Tools] [Validation Document] to verify the file, even if the file is not saved.

 <img src="/static/snapshots/started_tutorial/plugins-syntax-check-en.png" style="zoom: 40%;border:1px solid #eee;border-radius: 5px;" />